 - Before your Teams class meeting, open the iClicker Cloud desktop application (that you’ve previously installed) and login to the program.
 Then click “Start Class” for the appropriate class, so students can join the iClicker session when they join the Teams class.
-More information can be found, above, in the Instructions for Running iClicker Cloud in Class.
+More information can be found, above, in the Run iClicker Cloud in Class.

 - Start your class meeting in Teams.

 - When you are ready to start sharing questions and polls, be sure you have selected the option to share your Desktop.
 Students will see anything displayed on the screen that you are now sharing.